PixelNest256/Unai/README.md

 }
 ```

-`preload_skills: true` loads all enabled Skills into memory at startup, eliminating the cold-start delay on the first query.
+When `preload_skills` is `true`, Unai loads all enabled Skills at startup to reduce the delay before the first response.

 ---

-## Contributing
+## Development Notes

-Skills are the primary contribution surface.
-If you've built something useful:

-1. Make sure `meta.json` is filled out accurately
-2. List every external host in `request_urls.txt`
-3. Keep `skill.py` readable — it's the whole point
-4. Open a pull request

-Bug reports and ideas are welcome as issues.
+- `sessions.db` is SQLite
+- `priority.json` is updated from the Skills page
+- A Skill works even without `help.txt`
+- If `requirements.txt` is present during ZIP import, Unai installs its dependencies
+- The current implementation does not enforce external-host restrictions via `request_urls.txt`

 ---